Skaterdater

 Skaterdater is a 1965 American short student film.
 It was produced by Marshal Backlar, and written and directed by Noel Black.

 Summary

 The film tells a story with no dialogue.
 The group of boy skaters are suddenly at a point when one of the boys sees a young girl, and becomes interested in her.
 This causes a rift with a second boy, who challenges him to a skating duel that goes down a hilly street.
-The first boy loses; however, he gets the girl, and shortly, a few other girls are seen and become interested in the boys, too.
+The first boy loses; however, he ends up with the girl, and shortly, a few other girls are seen and become interested in the boys, too.
 The surf rock-esque soundtrack was composed by Mike Curb and Nick Venet with Davie Allan and the Arrows playing "Skaterdater Rock".

 Production

 The skateboarders were members of the neighborhood Imperial Skateboard Club from Torrance, California.
 Their names are Gary Hill, Gregg Carroll, Mike Mel, Bill McKaig, Gary Jennings, Bruce McKaig and Rick Anderson.
 Melissa Mallory played the girl of the interest of one of the boy skaters.
 Most of the action shots were taken in Torrance, Redondo Beach, and Palos Verdes Estates.
 The final shot was Averill Park in San Pedro.